DavidAmunga/sendke/README.md

 A payment poster is a simple, effective way to display your mobile money details.
 Instead of complicated QR codes, customers just:

-1. See your phone number
+1. See your phone number / till / paybill
 2. Send money directly to it
 3. That's it!